-The key personnel responsible for environmental management at Oakdale West are listed in Table 3.
+The key personnel responsible for environmental management at Oakdale West are listed in Table 5.

-Table 3 Personnel Responsible for Environmental Management
+Table 5 Personnel Responsible for Environmental Management

-Site Company and Role Responsibilities Oakdale West Estate Infrastructure (Council Owned Roads) Penrith City Council Ensure the dedicated internal Oakdale West Estate Road network is managed in accordance with the requirements noted under the SSD Consent.
-Oakdale West Estate Infrastructure (Excluding Council Owned Roads) Goodman's Representative Ensure the consultant/contractor is made aware of and understand their obligations under the OEMP.
-Sites / Warehouses Goodman's Representative Ensure the Tenant Representatives are made aware of their obligations of the OEMP (as relevant to their respective site) and that management measures are appropriately implemented and maintained.
-Advise and assist the tenant in the implementation of the OEMP, as required.
-Sites / Warehouses Tenant Representatives Ensure that the obligations of this OEMP are implemented and communicated to all relevant parties.
-Implement the Complaints and Incident Handling Procedures, as required.
+Site Company and Role Responsibilities Oakdale West Estate Infrastructure (Council Owned Roads) Penrith City Council (Council) Ensure the dedicated internal Oakdale West Estate Road network is managed in accordance with the requirements noted under the SSD Consent.
+Oakdale West Estate Infrastructure (Excluding Council Owned Roads) Goodman's Representative (Goodman Rep) Ensure that non Council owned infrastructure is managed in accordance with the requirements noted under the SSD Consent and the OWE OEMP.
+Sites / Warehouses Goodman's Representative (Goodman Rep) Ensure the Tenant Representatives are made aware of their obligations of the OEMP (as relevant to their respective site) and that management measures are appropriately implemented and maintained; and Advise and assist the tenant in the implementation of the OEMP, as required.
+Sites / Warehouses Tenant Representatives (Tenant Rep) Ensure that the obligations of this OEMP are implemented and communicated to all relevant parties; and Implement the Complaints and Incident Handling Procedures, as required.